-(A) cannot walk 200 feet without stopping to rest; or
+(A) cannot walk 200 feet without stopping to rest;

-(B) cannot walk without the use or assistance of a brace, a cane, a crutch, another person, a prosthetic device, a wheelchair, or another assistive device; or
+(B) cannot walk without the use or assistance of a brace, a cane, a crutch, another person, a prosthetic device, a wheelchair, or another assistive device;

-(C) is restricted by lung disease to such an extent that the person's forced (respiratory) expiratory volume for one second, when measured by spirometry, is less than one liter or the arterial oxygen tension is less than 60 mm/hg on room air at rest; or
+(C) is restricted by lung disease to such an extent that the person's forced (respiratory) expiratory volume for one second, when measured by spirometry, is less than one liter or the arterial oxygen tension is less than 60 mm/hg on room air at rest;

-(D) uses portable oxygen; or
+(D) uses portable oxygen;

 (F) is severely limited in ability to walk due to having arthritis, or a neurological or orthopedic condition.